 Regardless of the size and nature of the Company's operations, the Company believes it is important to report on its annual emissions output in the spirit of transparency and working towards a more sustainable future.
 The Company has been reporting its Scope 2 and relevant Scope 3 emissions in line with the Greenhouse Gas ("GHG") Protocol through the CDP (formerly known as the Carbon Disclosure Project) Climate Change Questionnaire since 2019.
-As a summary, for 2021, its Scope 2 GHG was 28.2 metric tonnes CO2e, and Scope 3 GHG was 107.5 metric tonnes CO2e.
+As a summary, for 2023, its Scope 2 GHG was 24.3 metric tonnes CO2e, and Scope 3 GHG was 85,444.9 metric tonnes CO2e.
+The Company's Scope 3 emissions for 2023 also included its mining partners Scope 1 and Scope 2 emissions, and is discussed in more detail in the 2023 Sustainability Report.

 In respect of the Scope 2 data, all of the Company's consumed energy comes from Vancouver's energy grid, and more than 90% of the Company's generated electricity is sourced from hydropower.
 All of the Company's water withdrawal comes from municipal water supplies, which come from three local reservoirs.
 No water is sourced from regions with High or Extremely High Baseline Water Stress.
-Information in respect of the total Scope 3 emissions includes activity data from flight, car and bus travel records for the Company's employees' business travel.
+The Company did not recycle or reuse any water used in 2019 through 2023.
+Information in respect of the total Scope 3 emissions includes activity data from flight, car and bus travel records for the Company's employee business travel and employee commuting to and from the office.